reactjs/react.dev/beta/src/pages/learn/describing-the-ui.md

 ## Your first component {/*your-first-component*/}

-React applications are built from isolated pieces of UI called "components".
+React applications are built from isolated pieces of UI called *components*.
 A React component is a JavaScript function that you can sprinkle with markup.
 Components can be as small as a button, or as large as an entire page.
 Here is a `Gallery` component rendering three `Profile` components:

 <Sandpack>